lutang123/provider_riverpod_example/README.md

 ### Riverpod

-`riverpod` is a state management library that improves upon `provider` by offering a more robust and testable solution.
+`riverpod` is a more than a state management library that improves upon `provider` by offering a more robust and testable solution, it's a reactive caching framework for Flutter/Dart.

 #### Example: